gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

   * For a slot type of an intent with a massive dictionary, such as singer names, song titles, movie titles, or company names, there should be at least 100 utterance sentences including the slot.
   * For an intent in a simple form, only around 10 utterance sentences are required.
 * If a new expression is found or there has been a recognition problem with the exiting expression, you should add new samples even after completing the sample utterances in accordance to the recommendations.
-* If there is an ambiguous value that is difficult to determine as a slot among the values preregistered in the slot type dictionary, you should specify it as a slot by using it as a sample utterance.
-However, it is even better to not define any ambiguous values as a slot type in the first place.
+* If there is an ambiguous value that is difficult to determine as a slot among the values registered in the slot type dictionary, you should specify it as a slot by using it in a sample utterance.
+However, it is even better to not use any ambiguous values as a slot.

 The image below provides an understanding on the variations needed for sample utterance without duplicated patterns.